-RCNA is recognized as equivalent by certification schemes in mutual recognition (AIC, GMP+ International, OVOCOM or QS), when the certified company follows the version of Appendix 1 without purchasing from suppliers certified under the certification standard for suppliers of feed materials (RCF) and the system of one unannounced audit per cycle.
+RCNA is recognized as equivalent by certification schemes in mutual recognition (AIC, GMP+ International, OVOCOM or QS), when the certified company follows the version of Appendix 1 without purchasing from suppliers certified under the certification standard for suppliers of feed materials (RCF); without using the gatekeeping protocol for organic feed material (RCNA standard, appendix 1.5) and the system of one unannounced audit per cycle.
 The companies which are certified according to these requirements will obtain a RCNA certificate with the mention "International".